We investigate how to deal with talkative customers in the contact centre, while still providing excellent customer service.

 Once the advisor identifies which scenario is at play, they can follow the advice in the corresponding section below.

-Scenario No. 1 – The Customer Doesn’t Feel Like They Are Being Listened To
+A – The Customer Doesn’t Feel Like They Are Being Listened To

 Customers can talk a lot when they are frustrated.
 They also tend to repeat themselves.